m7mdra/ExpansionSubTitledTile/README.md

 `subtitle` is a widget so you can basically put any thing in its place.

 **add to your project?**
-just copy+paste the class and there you go
+just copy+paste the class and there you go.